-Previous evidence has suggested the effectiveness of telemedicine services as a means of increasing access to services.5 Early data suggest that disaster-preparedness protocols in a time of COVID has enabled continued access for patients seen at the program with improvements in show rates from 74.1% to 91.7% (p=0.06).
-Factors that may be associated with improved access include enhanced convenience, reduced travel time, and cost savings6 in a population that struggles with limited resources.
+Previous evidence has suggested the effectiveness of telemedicine services as a means of increasing access to services.
+Early data suggest that disaster-preparedness protocols in a time of COVID have enabled continued access for patients seen at the program with improvements in show rates from 74.1% to 91.7% (P = .06).
+Factors that may be associated with improved access include enhanced convenience, reduced travel time, and cost savings in a population that struggles with limited resources.